oracle/python-cx_Oracle/doc/src/user_guide/connection_handling.rst

 range (the super sharding key), and then further partitioned by a sharding key.

-When creating a connection pool, the :meth:`cx_Oracle.SessionPool()` attribute ``maxSessionsPerShard`` can be set.
+When creating a connection pool, the :meth:`cx_Oracle.SessionPool()` attribute ``max_sessions_per_shard`` can be set.
 This is used to balance connections in the pool equally across shards.
 It requires Oracle Client libraries 18.3, or later.

 Shard key values may be of type string (mapping to VARCHAR2 shard keys), number (NUMBER), bytes (RAW), or date (DATE).
 Multiple types may be used in each